-Revenue from the Ministry of Health, Waterloo Local Health is recognized in accordance with the funding agreement.
+Revenue from Ontario Health is recognized in accordance with the funding agreement.
 Committed expenditures related to this funding are recognized in the funding year.

 (e) DEFERRED REVENUE

 From time to time the funders will approve the use of funds for expenditures incurred in a future fiscal period and, accordingly, these funds are recorded as deferred revenue.
 The current year deferred revenue consists of private source revenue received in advance.